 It’s worth mentioning that CBD seems to work very well for some people with epilepsy and not as well for others.
 Several studies have revealed a split in the results, where some patients have a complete stop in seizures, other patients have a significant reduction in seizures, and still other patients show little to no improvement after taking CBD [*].

 Researchers still aren’t sure how CBD works to help control seizures, but they suspect that genetics play a role in how epilepsy patients respond to CBD, and could explain why it works like magic for some people and does next to nothing for others [*].

 If you have epilepsy, consider talking to your doctor about CBD.
 Don’t start using CBD without a consultation; epilepsy is a serious medical condition, and you need professional medical guidance to help you figure out the right dosage, how CBD may interact with other epilepsy drugs, and so on.

-If you do decide to try CBD for epilepsy, you’ll need a medical cannabis prescription.
+If you do decide to try CBD for epilepsy, you’ll need a Medical Document.
 Fortunately, it’s easier to get one than ever before: you can talk to a healthcare professional online through a medical cannabis consultation and find out today if it's right for you.

 When buying CBD, make sure that your source lists the exact amounts of CBD.
-Some “CBD products” contain just enough CBD to legally list it, but not enough to actually make a difference in your health.
+Some “CBD products” contain just enough CBD to legally list it, but not enough to actually make a difference.
 Buy your CBD from a trusted legal cannabis provider that provides cannabinoid breakdowns on all products, so you know you’re getting the amount of CBD your doctor suggests.